wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    <a target="_blank" href="https://docs.microsoft.com/en-us/azure/active-directory/privileged-identity-management/pim-configure">Azure AD Privileged Identity Management (PIM)</a> minimizes the number of people who have access to secure information.
 It mitigates the risk of excessive, unnecessary, or misused access rights and provides oversight of role assignments, self-service, and just-in-time role activation and Azure AD and Azure resource access reviews.

-   "EMS (Enterprise Mobility + Security) E5" includes:
+   "EMS (Enterprise Mobility + Security E5)" includes:
    * AAD is the cloud-based IAM service to control access to internal and external applications
    * Microsoft Intune is used for MDM (Mobile Device Management) but also PCs to remote reset and wipe. compliance status
    * Azure Info Protection protects documents tagged to not be shared